 Fuel and/or energy consumption over the vehicle’s lifetime,

-Maintenance and replacement parts (such as tires, fluids, SLI batteries, etc.),
+Maintenance and replacement parts (such as tyres, fluids, SLI batteries, etc.),

 End-of-life treatment for disposal or recycling.

-The standardized reference flow enables consistent and comparable assessments across different automotive products, focusing on the impacts associated with achieving the defined service.
+The standardised reference flow enables consistent and comparable assessments across different automotive products, focusing on the impacts associated with achieving the defined service.